Evaluation of Grid-based Uncertainty Propagation for Collaborative Self-Calibration in Indoor Positioning Systems: Introduction

-The remainder of this paper is structured as follows: \cref{sec:fundamentals} establishes theoretical foundations for collaborative self-calibration, introducing a baseline closed-form approach and the novel grid-based approach. \cref{sec:exp} describes the measurement campaign, detailing test scenario configuration and UWB ranging data collection. \cref{sec:valid} presents the empirical results, examining ranging performance metrics and comparative positioning performance analysis.
-The paper concludes with a synthesis of findings and outlook on future research directions in \cref{sec:conclusion}.
+The remainder of this paper is structured as follows: \cref{sec:fundamentals} establishes theoretical foundations for collaborative self-calibration, introducing a baseline closed-form approach. \cref{sec:bayes} presents the proposed Bayesian grid-based approach with uncertainty propagation. \cref{sec:exp} describes the measurement campaign and UWB ranging data collection. \cref{sec:valid} presents empirical results with comparative positioning performance analysis.
+The paper concludes with a synthesis of findings in \cref{sec:conclusion}.